Facts about the Bundestag election

 Do minorities have their own parties?

 In Germany there are four state-recognized minorities: Sorbs, Danes, Frisians and the German Sinti and Roma.
 There is only a special party for the Danes and Frisians in Schleswig-Holstein, the South Schleswig Voters Union (SSW).
-It is standing for election to the Bundestag for the first time in 2021.
-The SSW has a good chance of gaining a seat, because it is exempted from the 5 per cent clause as a protected minority.
+It was standing for election to the Bundestag for the first time in 2021.
+The SSW has a good chance of gaining a seat again, because it is exempted from the 5 per cent clause as a protected minority.
 This means that the calculated average number of votes needed for a single mandate is sufficient for the party to be represented.

 You would like to receive regular information about Germany?
 Subscribe here: